NaveenMS45/RR-Residsency/README.md

 # RR-Resisency

-#### Server
+# Server

---> Move to the server folder using the following command - cd server.
+--> Move to the server folder using the following command - cd server.<br>
---> Update the script in the package.json file : script {start : nodemon app.js}.
+--> Update the script in the package.json file : script {start : nodemon app.js}.<br>

-### Environment variable
+# Environment variable

---> Create a .env file.
+--> Create a .env file. <br>
---> Add the following command and save the file.
+--> Add the following command and save the file.<br>
-    --> mongoUrl = mongodb+srv://MS:45@node-express-projects.khla8fo.mongodb.net/RRR?retryWrites=true&w=majority
+    --> mongoUrl = mongodb+srv://MS:45@node-express-projects.khla8fo.mongodb.net/RRR?retryWrites=true&w=majority. <br>
---> start the server - "npm start".
+--> start the server - "npm start". <br>
---> The server will start listening to the loaclhost:5000 .
+--> The server will start listening to the loaclhost:5000 .<br>

-### Client
+# Client

---> Go to the client folder and use the start command - "npm start" --> It will redirect to the localhost:3000 .
+--> Go to the client folder and use the start command - "npm start". <br>
+--> It will redirect to the localhost:3000 . <br>

-### Protected Routes
+# Protected Routes

   # Profile Route

-  --> The profile route is will be accessed, only the user is logged in .
+  --> The profile route is will be accessed, only the user is logged in .<br>
-  --> The user details will be avaliable there.
+  --> The user details will be avaliable there. <br>

   # Admin Route

-  --> The admin route is also protected .
+  --> The admin route is also protected .<br>
-  --> The user with admin credentials can access the admin route .
+  --> The user with admin credentials can access the admin route .<br>
-  --> The admin can see all the user bookings, can add new rooms to the database, can see all the users of the application.
+  --> The admin can see all the user bookings, can add new rooms to the database, can see all the users of the application. <br>

   ### Database Schema